 Keep produce visible.
 Often when we come home from the supermarket we toss produce into the crisper drawers.
 This is where fruits and vegetables go to die.
 Out of sight, out of mind really applies here.
 You can now get storage containers just for keeping produce fresh and visible.
 Replace crisper drawers with these storage containers keeping produce visible at all times.

 Rotate food going into your pantry when you get home.
 This will keep your freshest pantry goods in the back and the older stuff up front ready to be used.
-If your family is known for tearing this apart when choosing things from the pantry regularly straighten it up when you stock.
+If your family is known for tearing your pantry apart when choosing things from the pantry, regularly straighten it up when you stock.
 For cans, you can find great rotating shelf units if your pantry space is large enough.

 Replace containers you can not see through with transparent versions.
 Keeping food visible at all times is key to keeping it from becoming forgotten about until you clean and discover that canister you filled with flour last year in the back of the pantry that you thought was something else.